-First, just make yourself some yoghurt.
+First, make yourself some yoghurt.
 It really is better than buying it.
-If you make your own it is going to cost you about $1.50 a kilo.
-You can also ensure that it has no additives, is still alive and has probiotic bacteria added is you choose.
+If you make your own, it will cost you about $1.75 a kilo.
+You can also ensure that it has no additives, is still alive and has probiotic bacteria added if you choose.
 Check out my blog post here on making your own dairy yoghurt.
-Once you have your yoghurt, you are ready to tip it into a colander lined with a tight weave cheesecloth to drain off the excess whey.
+Once you have your yoghurt, you can tip it into a colander lined with a tight weave cheesecloth to drain the excess whey.

-This will need to hang for 24 hours, or until the whey has stopped dripping from the bag.
-Do not be tempted to squeeze the bag to speed the process alone as all it will do is stick the cheese to the cloth and make it more difficult to roll the cheese out of the bag when it is ready.
+This needs to hang for 24 hours or until the whey has stopped dripping from the bag.
+Do not be tempted to squeeze the bag to speed the process alone, as all it will do is stick the cheese to the cloth and make it more difficult to roll it out of the bag when it is ready.

-Once the cheese is the consistency you are looking for, use a teaspoon to scoop out some of the cheese and roll it into balls.
+Once the cheese is the consistency you want, use a teaspoon to scoop some of the cheese and roll it into balls.
 Then roll the balls of cheese into some herbs of your choice.
 I have selected semi-dried chives.
-Drop a few balls into a jar and then cover with olive oil.
+Drop a few balls into a jar and cover it with olive oil.
 Add some more balls and then continue to cover will oil.
-Do not add all the balls to the jar and then top up with oil as the balls may stick together.
-Add the balls one layer at a time and have that layer covered with oil before adding the next
+Do not add all the balls to the jar; then top up with oil, as the balls may stick together.
+Add the balls one layer at a time and have that layer covered with oil before adding the next.

 This is so easy to make and can be a wonderful gift for Christmas.
-It does not cost a lot, but it shows that you care enough to put some effort in.
-Just don’t tell anyone how easy it really is and they will think you are amazing, which of course, you are.
+It does not cost much, but it shows you care enough to put some effort in.
+Just don’t tell anyone how easy it really is, and they will think you are amazing, which of course, you are.

 As always, live well.